The Open Textbook Network (OTN) helps higher education institutions and systems advance the use of open textbooks and practices on their campuses.

 Jonathan serves as the Senior Instructional Technologist at Boise State University and as an OER Research Fellow with the Open Education Group.
 He is finishing his Ph.D. in Learning Sciences at Clemson University, where he researched and led university-wide OER initiatives as the Director of Texts and Technologies for Clemson Online.
 Jonathan has taught students and faculty across the United States about topics in multimodal composition, educational technology, and open education, and he is co-editing an open access handbook for academic librarians about OER support.

-Merinda is currently Open Educational Resources (OER) Librarian, Health and Human Sciences Librarian, and an Associate Professor in the Colorado State University Libraries.
+Merinda is the Health & Human Sciences Librarian and an Associate Professor at the University of Colorado Boulder.
+Previously, she served as the Open Educational Resources (OER) Librarian and Health and Human Sciences Librarian at Colorado State University.
 She joined the Open Textbook Network in 2015, after participating in the Network’s inaugural summer institute and organizing a successful Open Textbook Network visit for the Colorado State University community.
 Merinda received her MLIS in 2002 from The University of British Columbia.

 Bob Butterfield is the Director of Instructional Resources and Assistant Library Director for the University of Wisconsin-Stout.
 He is responsible for the direction of the campuses print textbook rental program, the digital textbook program and the campus Open Educational Resources program.
 UW-Stout has a long history of providing affordable course materials.
 Bob has become a vocal advocate for course material affordability and is excited about offering his enthusiasm to assist OTN’s members.
 He is probably one of the few people in the world that enjoys long conversations about textbooks and textbook affordability.